Honeynut squash: Attributes

 The squash grow on a restricted vine that is self-fertile, taking about 105 to 110 days from seed to maturity.
 It is higher-yielding than traditional varieties.
 They are planted in May and harvested from late September through early October.
 They store well for about a month in a cool, dry place, and should be eaten as soon as they begin to wrinkle, as this indicates they are drying out.
 Due to their thin skin, this variety does not store as well as other winter squash like butternut, which can be stored successfully for two to three months.
 Honeynut squash has a variable shelf life once peeled or prepared; it can be refrigerated for up to one week, or frozen for up to three months.

-The squash are available at several grocery stores and farmer's markets across the United States.
-They are sold at Whole Foods, Trader Joe's, Costco, and in meal kits including Blue Apron.

 Nutrition

-Honeynut squash is an excellent source of vitamin A and beta-carotene; it has about two to three times the amount of beta-carotene as butternut squash.
+Honeynut squash contains high amounts of vitamin A and beta-carotene; it has about two to three times the amount of beta-carotene as butternut squash.
 The squash is also a good source of B vitamins, and also contains calcium, copper, iron, phosphorus, potassium, and zinc.